RichMorin/superfast-batch-importer/readme.md

 ### Explicit Indexing

-Optionally you can add nodes and relationships to indexes.
+Optionally, you can add nodes and relationships to indexes.

-Add four arguments per each index to command line:
+Add four arguments per each index to the command line:

-To create a full text node index called users using nodes_index.csv:
+To create a full-text node index called `users`, using nodes_index.csv:

 ````
 node_index users fulltext nodes_index.csv
 ````

-To create an exact relationship index called worked using rels_index.csv:
+To create an exact relationship index called `worked`, using rels_index.csv:

 ````
 rel_index worked exact rels_index.csv